Northern Virginia Estates and Trusts Lawyers

 - Powers of Attorney – By creating a power of attorney, you are making things easier for both you and your loved ones.
 This legal document appoints someone to make important decisions for you if you become unable to do so.
 If you become incapacitated, a power of attorney immediately puts someone in charge of your decisions and eliminates your family from having to go through the lengthy court process.

-- Estate Tax Planning – No matter how big or how small your estate in northern Virginia may be, it is always beneficial to discuss your tax options with a qualified probate lawyer.
+- Estate Tax Planning – No matter how big or how small your estate in northern Virginia may be, it is always beneficial to discuss your tax options with a qualified estates lawyer.
 Our legal team can provide you with extensive and up-to-date knowledge in the law and help you best protect your money and estate.
+Contact us to speak with an estates attorney.

 - Estate Planning for Second Marriages – If you are getting remarried, whether because of divorce or the death of your spouse, it is important to update your estate plan and consider a premarital agreement.
 This allows you to feel more at ease in knowing that your current spouse is included in your estate plan and that your future is more accurately prepared.